Human rights in the Maldives: Minority and women's rights

 Gender based discrimination is generally illegal in the Maldives.
 Women have the right to contest local, parliamentary and presidential elections.
 The 20th Parliament has 3 female members, as of September 2025.
 Women have an equal right to education and have a literacy rate 98%.
 Women also outnumber men in higher education.
 Despite this, women on average earn ~20% less than men.
 Female genital mutilation remains legal in the Maldives, but its prevalence has declined significantly in recent years.
 13% of Maldivian women aged 15 to 49 report having undergone female genital mutilation.
 The Maldives was 83rd out of 191 countries surveyed in the Gender Inequality Index in 2021.

 In 2011 four police officers were discharged from the force, but not formally charged, for driving a woman around Malé, forcing her to strip her clothes, sexually and physically abusing her, and throwing her on the street.

 LGBTQ rights in the Maldives are heavily restricted.
 Same-sex conduct is illegal with the proscribed punishments ranging from forced conversion to jail time and lashings (though this is rarely enforced).
 There are no organisations with a focus on LGBTQ advocacy in the country and existing rights groups generally refrain from LGBTQ advocacy.
 A new penal code adopted in 2014 criminalized same-sex sexual activity and same-sex marriage.
 There were six cases in 2023 where individuals were investigated by the police for reportedly engaging in same-sex conduct.

 Migrant workers in the country have little worker protections and are not entitled to a minimum wage.
-The practice of witholding migrant workers' passports by their employers remains commonplace.
+The practice of withholding migrant workers' passports by their employers remains commonplace.